 Many dog owners are resistant to crate training because they think it seems mean or because they haven’t been exposed to the method before.
 They also worry that Fido might think he’s being punished or “put in jail” when he’s in his crate.
 However, most dogs respond very well to this type of training, since they have a “denning instinct” that causes them to feel secure in small spaces and makes them want to keep their sleeping area or “den” clean.
 Most of us have witnessed this instinct in our own dogs.
 Have you seen your dog curl up under a table or desk when he wants to take a nap or when he thinks he’s in trouble?
 He’ll naturally be drawn to a cozy, sheltered place when he wants to feel secure, so crate training is a great option for most dogs.

 Dogs typically acclimate well to spending time in the crate if they’re introduced to it properly and they’re kept on a reasonable schedule.
 Your puppy should be in his crate overnight, when you’re away from the house and when you’re at home but unable to supervise him.
-If you work full time, this can translate into a lot of time in a crate.
+If you work long hours, this can translate into a lot of time in a crate, so many working owners worry about how to crate train a puppy if you work full-time.
 If you have to be away from the house for a full work day, you’ll need to make an extra effort to be sure that your dog is on a reasonable potty schedule and has sufficient activity and attention.
 You’ll need to be sure to spend plenty of time with your dog when you’re at home with him in the mornings and evenings, and we strongly recommend that you recruit a neighbor or hire a dog walker or pet sitter to get your puppy out for his potty trips during the day.
 Of course, the person helping you out should know where your dog’s potty area is, how to get him in and out of the crate, when he needs food or water and that he needs to be supervised when out of his crate.
 Be sure your helper knows how to contact you if there are any problems.

 If a housebreaking helper isn’t an option, you may also choose to have a safe outdoor area where your dog can spend the day, weather permitting.
 A safely fenced yard or outdoor dog run will do the trick, as long as you’ve confirmed that your dog is unable to escape and there are no safety hazards.
 If you choose this option, your dog can go potty as often as he needs to during the day, but, remember, he’s had a long, boring day outside.
 If your dog is going to spend his days alone, you need to increase the exercise, playtime and attention he gets in the morning and evening and on weekends when you’re at home.
 Neglecting to do this will lead to a bored dog with an energy overload, which usually translates to behavior problems.